What Are Bacon Lardons

 Storage and Reheating

 Bacon lardons can be stored in the fridge for up to a week or in the freezer for up to six months.
-To reheat, cook the bacon lardons in a pan over medium heat until they are heated.
+To reheat, cook them in a pan over medium heat until heated.

 Leave a Reply